cowlong/Battery-Charging-Profile-Analysis/README.md

 The results show how electrical energy is transferred during charging while a portion is dissipated through internal resistance.
 The charging process also becomes slower as the battery approaches its maximum voltage, resulting in a significant difference between the time required to reach 80% and 100% charge.

+### Model Access

+To access the battery charging model and results, clone the GitHub repository to your local machine using <mark>git clone</mark>.
+Navigate to the <mark>MATLAB Live Script</mark> folder and open <mark>Batter_Analytical_Computations.mlx</mark>.
+The MATLAB Live Script contains the instructions, calculations, and analysis used in our model.
+The resulting graphs can be viewed directly within the Live Script after opening and running the corresponding sections.

 ---

 ## Summary